pacifio/validated/README.md

 # Validated
  The ultimate dart + flutter string validators .
-This library over 40 validators plus sanitizers .
+This library 45 validators plus sanitizers .
 Check out the [docs](https://pub.dev/documentation/validated/latest/validated/validated-library.html) for all functions .
 You will find all the functions under ```validated``` package

 # Example

+## Validators
+Example of some validators .. go to ```lib/src/``` to get the full list of validators or check out the [docs](https://pub.dev/documentation/validated/latest/validated/validated-library.html) for more info
 ```dart
 import 'package:validated/validated.dart' as validate;